wlby/hello-world/README.md

 Now is the time for all good men, and women.

-It's  shame about the bads ones...
+It's a shame about the bad ones...